drboog/ProFusion/README.md

 If you want to train a PromptNet encoder for other domains, or on your own dataset.

 - First, prepare an image-only dataset;
     - In our example, we use [FFHQ](https://github.com/NVlabs/ffhq-dataset).
-Our pre-process FFHQ can be found at [google drive link](https://drive.google.com/file/d/1cObckM1omlMgG5x1z9sMGqbrgCKNkPhu/view?usp=share_link).
+Our pre-processed FFHQ can be found at [google drive link](https://drive.google.com/file/d/1cObckM1omlMgG5x1z9sMGqbrgCKNkPhu/view?usp=share_link).

 - Then, run